 The arrest of a vessel does not result in the Austrian court assuming jurisdiction over the substantive claim.
-The Austrian court will only have jurisdiction if there is jurisdiction according to the Austrian rules on jurisdiction and civil procedure.
+The Austrian court will only have jurisdiction if there is jurisdiction according to the Austrian and EU rules on jurisdiction in civil procedure.
 Arbitration clauses deprive Austrian courts of their jurisdiction but not of their power to issue arrest orders.